thomasameisel/DownloadToComputer/README.md

 <b>Running the Program</b>

 To run this program, add your API key to the config.json file.
-Your API key can be found in Account Settings on the pushbullet site.
+Your API key can be found in Account Settings on the pushbullet <a href="https://www.pushbullet.com/account">site</a>.

 Type this command in the terminal to run the program: